-It means that you have extra body weight and obesity means having a high amount of extra body fat.
+Obesity is defined as having extra body weight a high amount of extra body fat.

 The difference between being obese and overweight is only a .1% difference in BMI.

-BMI is the measurement of your weight in relationship to your height.
-It usually is a good indicator of the amount of body fat that you have.
+BMI is the measurement of your weight to height ratio.
 Healthcare professionals use BMI to discover the risk of obesity related diseases.

 What causes obesity?

 Experts are uncertain of the causes of obesity, however it is widely known that consuming more calories compared to the energy expended will typically gain weight.

 The risk factor that determines obesity can be very complex however.
 It is usually a combination of genes socioeconomic factors metabolism and lifestyle choices.